History and culture of breastfeeding: United Kingdom

 Between 2005 and 2010 breastfeeding initiation in the UK increased from 76% to 81%, exclusive breastfeeding at three months increased from 13% to 17% and exclusive breastfeeding at six months increased from 7% to 12%.
 In Scotland, the 2018 Scottish Maternal and Infant Nutrition Survey found that breastfeeding at six months rose between 2010 and 2017 from 32% to 43%.
 The Baby Friendly Initiative, in line with the WHO and UK governments' recommendations, currently promotes exclusive breastfeeding to six months.

 However, in a study published in the UK in 2015, a lack of role models such as mothers, other female relatives, and friends who breastfeed was cited as one of the potential barriers for breastfeeding.
 Breastfeeding during family gatherings or in the presence of others has also been reported as a challenge for some women from ethnic minority groups in the United Kingdom.

 United States

-In 2018, Transgender Health reported that a transgender woman in the United States breastfed her adopted baby; this was the first known case of a transgender woman breastfeeding.
+In the United States, 85.7% of infants born in 2022 were ever breastfed, indicating high initiation rates.
+However, rates drop significantly over time: only 47.6% were exclusively breastfed through 3 months, and 27.9% through 6 months.
+While 39.5% were still breastfeeding at 12 months.

 Developing nations

+A woman breastfeeding in a Brazilian favela.

 In many countries, particularly those with a generally poor level of health, malnutrition is the major cause of death in children under 5, with 50% of all those cases being within the first year of life.
 International organisations such as Plan International and La Leche League have helped to promote breastfeeding around the world, educating new mothers and helping the governments to develop strategies to increase the number of women exclusively breastfeeding.

 Traditional beliefs in many developing countries give different advice to women raising their newborn child.
 In Ghana babies are still frequently fed with tea alongside breastfeeding, reducing the benefits of breastfeeding and inhibiting the absorption of iron, important in the prevention of anaemia.